-Clash of titans: How Saudi-Russian fight is melting markets
+AP Explains: The oil market meltdown and its global impact

 Q: WHAT DOES THIS MEAN FOR US PRODUCERS?

-A: According to the Federal Reserve Bank of Dallas, $50 per barrel is the price at which it becomes profitable to drill a new well in the U.S. Given that, the current low prices could constrain activity in the American shale oil industry, as they did during the 2014-2016 downturn in places like the Permian Basin in west Texas and eastern New Mexico.
-Large producers such as Exxon have already scaled back with prices at $50 a barrel.
+A: The current low prices could constrain activity in the American shale oil industry.
+A downturn in oil prices in 2014-2016 hurt companies in places like the Permian Basin in west Texas and eastern New Mexico.
+According to the Federal Reserve Bank of Dallas, $50 per barrel is the price at which it becomes profitable to drill a new well in the U.S. Large producers such as Exxon have already scaled back with prices at $50 a barrel.
+In Texas, the number of active rigs fell from 553 in October 2018 to 398 in January 2020.
+Around the same time, the oil industry in Texas shed about 14,000 jobs

 “With the growth phase of the shale boom grinding to a halt due to the lack of investment in the industry, now U.S. shale oil could find itself running into a brick wall,” says Innes from AxiCorp.

-The head of the International Energy Agency, Fatih Birol, said Monday that he believed the U.S. shale industry would survive.
+The head of the International Energy Agency, Fatih Birol, believes the U.S. shale industry will survive but the risks are high.
+He warned countries against being rash with big production decisions: “This is not a Russian roulette.”

 Q: WHAT’S IT MEAN FOR PRICES AT THE PUMP?

 A: Most of the price of gasoline in the United States simply reflects the price of oil, so lower crude prices should mean lower pump prices with a lag of about six weeks.
 Right now, they’re at $2.42 according to the U.S Energy Information Administration.
 When crude fell to $36 in 2016, prices at the pump averaged $2.15.
+Lower pump prices mean people have more to spend on other goods.

 The impact is less pronounced in Europe since most of the price is made up of taxes.
 Currently, gasoline costs 1.32 euros per liter in Germany, or about $5.70 per gallon.

-Jim Heintz in Moscow and and Angela Charlton in Paris contributed to this report..
+Jim Heintz in Moscow, Jon Gambrell in Dubai, Angela Charlton in Paris and Cathy Bussewitz in New York contributed to this report.